Ullrich congenital muscular dystrophy: Genetics

 In terms of the genetics of UCMD1, there are mutations in the genes COL6A1, COL6A2, and COL6A3.
 This sub-type of muscular dystrophy is both autosomal recessive and autosomal dominant in nature.

 COL6A1 plays an important part in maintaining the human body's integrity of various tissues.
 Alpha 1 subunit of type VI collagen is the encoded protein.

 In terms of the genetics of UCMD2, there are mutations in the gene COL12A1, and is autosomal recessive.

+Collagen VI is a principal structural component of the extracellular matrix (ECM), where it self-assembles into a distinct microfibrillar network that links the muscle fiber's basal lamina to the surrounding interstitial matrix, thereby anchoring muscle cells to the ECM.
+Mutations in COL6A1, COL6A2, and COL6A3 impair the proper assembly, secretion, or incorporation of collagen VI microfibrils into the ECM, disrupting its structural integrity and contributing to the muscle-fiber degeneration observed in UCMD.

 Diagnosis

 In terms of the diagnosis of Ullrich congenital muscular dystrophy upon inspection follicular hyperkeratosis, may be a dermatological indicator, additionally also serum creatine kinase may be mildly above normal.
 Other exams/methods to ascertain if the individual has Ullrich congenital muscular dystrophy are: